Frequently Asked Questions

 Can I still do a recertification course if my First Aid certification has expired?

 Typically, the answer is no. If your first aid certificate has expired by even 1 day, you are required to take the full course again.
-However, many organizations like the Canadian Red Cross are making exceptions to this to accommodate for the reality of Covid-19.
-Please email us if you have any questions and we can help you figure out what course you need to take.
+However, many organizations like the Canadian Red Cross made exceptions to this to accommodate for the reality of Covid-19.
+The practice now reflects a pre-Covid policy whereby you will be required to take a new course if your certificate has expired.